addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Associate the Elastic IP
 ------------------------
-Use the following awscli command to associate the Elastic IP with the Instance we launched in the public Subnet.
+Use the following awscli command to associate the Elastic IP with the **public** Instance we launched previously.

 .. code-block::